 Happy Valentine’s Day!
 I hope you enjoyed this project :-)

 P.S.
-Isn't that letter box awesome?
+Isn't that letter box (3rd photo from the top) awesome?
 That was made by my talented youngest daughter, sweet thing.
 See more of her quirky and wonderful art here.